erickzv/apple_rumors_backend/README.md

 For the docker container run `docker build .`

-This already has the necessary files to be deployed in GCloud & Heroku
+This project already has the necessary files to be deployed in GCloud & Heroku

 Made with ❤️ & GO